Melilots & Allies

 Tall Melilot Melilotus altissimus

 Introduced from mainland Europe.
 Widely but thinly scattered across most the region as an arable weed and on disturbed roadsides and rough ground.
 Generally much less common than Tall Melilot and most frequent in southwest Suffolk.
 Flowers June to September.
 Despite the name, this species is no taller than other melilots and height is not a useful feature for identification.
-The flowers appear rather dense spikes and have the keel about the same length as the wings.
+The flowers are carried in rather dense spikes and have the keel about the same length as the wings.
 The seed pods have short hairs on them and have rather irregular ridges running across them.

 Tall Melilot Tall Melilot Tall Melilot Tall Melilot